makersacademy/airport_challenge/README.md

 1 checks that the plane that has taken off is indeed a plane 2 checks that the plane is no_longer in the airport.

-n.b. what we've created here is a test that checks that the airport is empty after the plane takes off which is not correct if there is more than one plane. how can we improve this?
+N.B. what we've created here is a test that checks that the airport is empty after the plane takes off which is not correct if there is more than one plane. how can we improve this?
 How about we search the planes array for the plane object?
 Sounds dreamy, lets do that.